Category: Entry Level Interchangeable Lens Camera / DSLR

-The Sony SLT-A35 is an excellent all-round performer that gets all the basic stuff right and is fun to shoot with.
-The feature set is great for a camera at this price point and if you can live without an optical viewfinder the SLT-A35 is a very good alternative to more traditional DSLRs.
+The Sony SLT-A35 is an excellent all-around performer that gets all the basic stuff right and is fun to shoot with.
+The feature set is great for a camera at this price point, and if you can live without an optical viewfinder, the SLT-A35 is a very good alternative to more traditional DSLRs.

 Scoring is relative only to the other cameras in the same category.

 Click here to learn about the changes to our scoring system and what these numbers mean.